khandakershahi/git-test-project/readme.md

 ## How to Run
 1. Download the project
-2. Open the folder to your VScode and run the live server or Put it in a web server.
+2. Open the folder to your VS code and run the live server or Put it in a web server.

 ## Screenshots